-Consistent with the redesigned structure of awards described in the Chairman's Letter, the Committee has set goals which if attained in 2016 will lead to the granting of nominal cost options to both Brian Purves and Andrew Beaden in 2017.
-The Committee has set a score card of metrics to assess performance consisting of an EPS target, a cash flow target, and a target to support the inorganic growth strategy of the Company.
+The Committee has set goals which if attained in 2017 will lead to the granting of nominal cost options to both Brian Purves and Andrew Beaden in 2018.
+The Committee has concentrated solely on a range of EPS targets for 2017.

-The options to be granted in 2016, and, if the 2016 goals are achieved, those to be granted in 2017, will be time-based nominal cost options vesting in equal tranches over three years from the date of grant and will be subject to claw back in the event of a misstatement of the Consolidated Financial Statements on which they were earned leading to an incorrect award.
-All ADS resulting from the awards must be held for a minimum of three years from the date of grant whether or not vested, effectively four years from the setting of the targets (other than to fund the exercise price and tax liabilities on a vesting or exercise).
+The options to be granted in 2018, if the 2017 goals are achieved, will be time-based nominal cost options vesting in equal tranches over three years from the date of grant and will be subject to claw back in the event of a misstatement of the Consolidated Financial Statements on which they were earned leading to an incorrect award.
+Subject to Committee discretion, all ADSs resulting from the awards must be held for a minimum of three years from the date of grant whether or not vested, effectively four years from the setting of the targets (other than to fund the exercise price and tax liabilities on a vesting or exercise).
 The maximum value of awards that can be granted is 150% of base salary for the Chief Executive Officer and 120% of base salary for the Group Finance Director as set out in LTiP rules and the approved Policy Report.